 So practice your gratitude.
 Make it a habit.
 Start each meeting with celebrations to prime your team’s brains to be better.
 Start each family dinner with specific celebrations to help them cultivate an appreciation for what is good in their lives.
 Celebrating doesn’t mean that you ignore what isn’t going well, it means cultivating what does go well so you can better manage, keep in perspective, and change what isn’t going well.
 It’s also a critical part of self-care.

 For some of us celebrating can be really hard.
 Here are 5 levels of celebrations and gratitude to help you become better at celebrating.
-Who knows, perhaps you could even practice being a Jedi celebrator!
+Who knows, perhaps you could even practice being a Jedi celebration!

 Level 1 – Uncomfortable

 Some of us have a hard time appreciating anything in our life.
 We downplay birthdays, promotions, public accolades, and dismiss attempts at affirmations for major successes.
 We are more comfortable focusing on what didn’t go right or the downside of these celebrations – “Another year closer to death” or “Sure there will be a bit more pay, but a lot more work!”
+This is often because those things we appreciated as children were taken away.

 Level 2 – Event Focused